aMoss5150/auralfy/Readme1.md

 ## Standard Player

 Building a rock solid audio player was probably the most time consuming part of the process, going into the project with a goal of achieving an understanding of how the web audio API functions, communicates with the canvas API and to build from scratch when possible, made it the most intensive.
 This player is a result of probably 10 or so iterations to achieve the level of function that I desired.
 The player is only mounted when there is a play context.
+The controls are all functions that control the state of the audio's props within the component.

 ![](assets/sXc3.jpg)